svg/svgo/docs/how-it-works/en.md

 - - -

 ### 2. svg2js
-SVGO converts SVG-as-XML data into SVG-as-JS representation.
+SVGO converts SVG-as-XML data into SVG-as-JS AST representation.
 Something like this:

 ```xml
 <?xml version="1.0" standalone="no"?>